Thekua Recipe -100 % Khasta Thekua You Will Fall in Love With

 About Bihari Style Thekua Recipe

 Thekua are crisp crunchy cookies flavored with traditional Indian spices.
-These delicious deep fried cookies are a family favorite.
+These delicious deep-fried cookies are a family favorite.
 If you love crunchy cookies, try this traditional Indian recipe today!

 Yes, this recipe has a very typical name but trust me it has a very opposite taste.
-Traditionally this recipe is made with wheat flour and Jaggery but this can also be made using all-purpose flour.
-People used to make the different designs on these cookies using “Thekua mould”.
+Traditionally this recipe is made with wheat flour and Jaggery the recipe for which I will be sharing soon.

-In fact, this is what is offered to the God Sun as a Prasad.
+This is what is offered to the God Sun as a Prasad.
 Chhath Puja is a four-day celebration festival that includes several traditional rituals like holy bathing, fasting, and standing for hours in water making offerings to the Sun God.

 Chhath Puja is incomplete without Chaath Puja Sweet recipe.
 This recipe has so many other names some people call it Khajoor and some Thikari and so on…